The CHAI Philosophy

 Hives

-A hive is a supervisor for specialists with intelligent routing:
+A hive is a supervisor for specialists with a shared SLM and collective memory:

 hive DocumentProcessor {